Promise-Z5Q2SQ/CrossPT-EEG-anonymous/README.md

 ## Benchmark Settings

-![Data File Storage Structure](./data/fig/benchmark.png) **Figure 3**: Comparison of the training and testing sets used for each task in EEG-ImageNet..
+![Data File Storage Structure](./data/fig/benchmark.png) **Figure 3**: Comparison of the training and testing sets used for each task.

 We conduct evaluations on EEG-based visual decoding with four tasks, **Within-Time** (WT), **Cross-Time** (CT), **Cross-Participant** (CP), and **Pre-training** (PT).
 As shown in Figure 3, WT using 30 images per category for training and 20 images per category for testing.